blattnem/vector-field-simulator/README.md

 5. Add option that users can save and upload equations
 6. Incorporating a phase portrait view alongside the vector field visualization

+# License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 Be nice and give some credits.

 Have fun!